ucsb-cs9/s25/_lectures/lect12.md

 - **Time Complexity:** O(n log n) – The list is split log n times, and each level requires O(n) work to merge.
 - **Space Complexity:** O(n) – Additional space is required for the temporary sublists.
+**Question:** Is the base of the log in O(log n) equal to 2 because we split into two parts?
+**Answer:** Yes.
+The base of the logarithm reflects the number of partitions.
+If you split into 3 parts, it would be log base 3.

 ### Subtle Implementation Detail